 Pelvic Inflammatory Disease

-Most cases of PID are caused by bacterial infections that spread to the reproductive organs.
+Bacterial infections that spread to the reproductive organs cause most cases of PID.
 Women under the age of 25 are more likely to develop PID but women of any age that are currently sexually active can experience it.
 PID can cause intense pain in the pelvic region during sex and can even lead to infertility if left untreated.

 Sexually Transmitted Diseases